 - Provide the resources military and veteran families need after military conflicts wind down.

-When service members know that their families are taken care of, they can focus on their military mission.
+Most importantly, service members need to know that their families are taken care of during deployment.
+When they do, they can focus on their military mission.
 “Battle Plan” provides an action plan for future leaders and organizations committed to supporting these families.
-The book is available at Springer Books.

 For media inquiries and other questions, contact Linda Hughes-Kirchubel, MFRI’s director of external relations.